2020 eNASCAR iRacing Pro Invitational Series: Media

 It was announced that Fox, which normally carries this part of the NASCAR's racing season, would broadcast all iRacing Pro Invitational Series events, which fall in a portion of the timeslots where the actual races would have been at.
 Fox's booth announcers Mike Joy and Jeff Gordon broadcast from Fox's NASCAR studio in Charlotte, North Carolina (as did then-driver Clint Bowyer, who would join them full-time the following year, for the Talladega race as he provided a sim rig for Gordon), which would also serve as the broadcast headquarters for main booth commentators (who did not travel to the racetracks) when real-life competition resumed.

 The Saturday Night Thunder races and the qualifying race for the race at Texas were not televised on Fox and were instead livestreamed on NASCAR's YouTube channel, and the commentators for the eNASCAR Coca-Cola iRacing Series events, play-by-play Evan Posocco, and color commentators Tim Terry and Justin Prince, served as the broadcast team for those races.

 Television viewership

 903,000 viewers watched the first race at Homestead, while 1,339,000 watched the second race at Texas.
-These races became the most-watched eSports broadcasts ever.
+These races became the most-watched televised eSports broadcasts ever.